The challenge ahead

-The evidence is clear that a significant minority of men, the majority of women, and practically all children at some stage of their learning have hands that are too small for the current sized keyboard.
+The evidence is clear that a significant minority of men, the majority of women, and practically all children at some stage of their learning have hands that are too small for today’s conventional piano keyboard.

 Common sense tells us that this situation cannot continue – not for another ten years and certainly not for another century.
 Eventually solutions will emerge, alternatively sized keyboards will gain universal acceptance and the world will have a vastly increased number of happier and pain-free pianists and a greater number of top performers.
 How many pianists of the calibre of Artur Schnabel or Martha Argerich have never emerged because their hands were too small?